Electromayonaise/MNIST-digit-classification-without-Tensorflow/README.md

 <div id="user-content-toc">

 # MNIST-digit-classification
 Building a neural network from scratch that will allow MNIST digit classification, without using TensorFlow.
+The project that does use TensorFlow can be found [here](https://github.com/Electromayonaise/Handwritten-Digit-Recognition-with-TensorFlow).